vlang/v/doc/docs.md

 `[inline]` - you can tag functions with `[inline]`, so the C compiler will try to inline them, which in some cases, may be beneficial for performance, but may impact the size of your executable.

+`[direct_array_access]` - in functions tagged with `[direct_array_access]`
+the compiler will translate array operations directly into C array operations - omiting bounds checking.
+This may save a lot of time in a function that iterates over an array but at the cost of making the function unsafe - unless the boundries will be checked by the user.

 `if _likely_(bool expression) {` this hints the C compiler, that the passed boolean expression is very likely to be true, so it can generate assembly